Holiday Sale: 50% off all books, plus FREE SHIPPING on all U.S. orders over $50 | Use code JHOL24

 Guy L. Beck is the author of Sonic Theology: Hinduism and Sacred Sound and editor of Sacred Sound: Experiencing Music in World Religions.
 A U.S. Fulbright-Nehru Senior Research Fellow, Beck has spent more than six years in India studying Hinduism and music, and he has written extensively on the role of sound and music in Indian traditions.
 He has also learned the art of classical Hindustani vocal music from distinguished exponents in India and has recorded two audio CDs, as well as given numerous lectures and concerts in both India and the West.
 Beck teaches religion and music at Tulane University and the University of New Orleans.

 "An informative, thorough, and insightful successor and companion to Beck's earlier book, Sonic Theology, on the theory of sound and music and its relationship to religious ideas, his current study turns to the sacred function of sound and music in Vedic and sectarian Hindu ritual and devotional praxis.
-With this book on sonic liturgy, scholars of religion will learn much about the history and function of scared music in India; scholars of music will learn much about Vedic and Hindu religious ideas, perspectives and practice; and scholars in liturgical studies have an excellent resource for their understanding of this important relationship between religion and music in India."—William K. Mahony, Charles A. Dana Professor of Religion, Davidson College
+With this book on sonic liturgy, scholars of religion will learn much about the history and function of sacred music in India; scholars of music will learn much about Vedic and Hindu religious ideas, perspectives and practice; and scholars in liturgical studies have an excellent resource for their understanding of this important relationship between religion and music in India."—William K. Mahony, Charles A. Dana Professor of Religion, Davidson College

 Books, News & Resources!